visit-dav/visit/src/doc/dev_manual/LiveIncidentResponse.rst

 In cases where *primary* needs help in resolving an incident, the *backup* shall serve as the first line of defense.
-In addition, the *backup* should be ready to step up to the *primary* role in the (hopefully rare) occurance that *primary* is unable maintain the one-hour response time goal.
+In addition, the *backup* should be ready to step up to the *primary* role in the (hopefully rare) occurance that *primary* is unable to maintain the one-hour response time goal.
 To the extent possible, the transition from *backup* to *primary* should be managed formally.
 Otherwise, the *backup* should not engage in incident response activities.